 - Send your family outside the house.
 Sometimes it’s easier to declutter without family members hoovering over your shoulder and analyzing everything you touch.
 Sending the family out of the house on a day trip will allow you to declutter in peace and quiet!

 So what do you think?
 Are you ready to give your home the decluttering it deserves?
-Trust me when I say you’ll be glad you did.
+Trust me when I say this will change your life!
 Less belongings mean less things to clean, organize, and put away all of the time.
 I don’t know about you, but that is a huge win in my book!
-I think you’ll discover that you won’t even miss the things you end up getting rid of.
-And who knows, you might even end up making a little money from the belongings you sell!
+There’s so much less stress in a clutter free home.
+Plus, when you simplify your home, there’s a good chance you’ll make a little money from the belongings you sell!

 We have a small house, which means we don’t really have space for things we don’t use on a regular basis, so I give our house a thorough top-to-bottom decluttering about once a year.
 Keeping a small home decluttered is absolutely essential.
 Clutter adds up so quickly!
 And even though my husband won’t admit it, keeping our home decluttered is pretty much how we keep our home looking nice and our sanity intact.